IAMX: Unfall and Alive In New Light (2017–2018)

-The title track "Alive in New Light", premiered similarly.
-Being teased to fans in the very next episode of the aforementioned series, but was released with the album on 2 February 2018.
-The second single, "Stardust" which features tattoo artist Kat Von D was released on 5 March 2018 alongside another music video.
+The title track "Alive in New Light" premiered similarly in How To Get Away With Murder, being featured in the next episode after the mid-season finale.
+This track was then released with the album on 2 February 2018.
+The second single, "Stardust", featuring tattoo artist Kat Von D, was released on 5 March 2018 alongside another music video.

-Corner has said that "this album is about connecting, and it’s a pain in the ass to do it through an album.
+Corner said that "this album is about connecting, and it’s a pain in the ass to do it through an album.
 Each time I do this, I feel exhausted but it’s an impulse I can’t stop.
 If you write your pain out, there’s a venting.
 Happiness is a skill.
 I’m happiest activating skills that keep you balanced.”
-This longing for connection and balance would inspire Corner to create the IAMX Mental Health Gatherings during this time period.
+This longing for connection and balance would inspire Corner to create the IAMX Mental Health Gatherings.
+These Mental Health Gatherings were separate events held prior to IAMX live shows in 2018, with proceeds going to mental health charities.
+Each event featured Corner and special guests inviting a small number of fans to share their stories and advice with mental health struggles.

-These Mental Health Gatherings were separate events held prior to IAMX live shows in 2018, with proceeds going to mental health charities, and were a small intimate gathering of fans who wished to share their stories, find acceptance among their peers, and ask Corner and other special guests advice on how to manage their mental health struggles.
+IAMX and his live band toured on the Alive In New Light album extensively within North America and Europe, with special guest appearances at certain shows from Kat Von D, whose vocals featured on the album, and Liam Howe on synths.
+Howe and Corner's performance together on stage in Los Angeles at The Belasco Theater on 25 May 2018 was their first in eighteen years, since Sneaker Pimps' hiatus in 2002.